-We plan to fly out of DC or Richmond (depending on flight pricing) and into Flagstaff, Arizona on Saturday morning.
-We will take Judy’s and Kelly’s minivans to the airport and pay to park them there over the week.
-Once in Flagstaff, we will rent a van for the group and drive ~1.5 hours to the Canyon.
+We plan to fly out of DC, Richmond, or Charlottesville (depending on flight pricing) and into Flagstaff, Arizona on Saturday morning.
+We will take Molly’s and one participant’s cars to the airport and pay to park them there over the week.
+Once in Flagstaff, we will rent a van or two cars for the group and drive ~1.5 hours to the Canyon.
 At the Grand Canyon we will be staying in the labor cabins.
 The cabin on the right is the kitchen and the cabin in the back right is the laundry/shower/bath.
 The housing has heat/air, full bathrooms, a full kitchen (stocked with all cookware that you may need) and enough beds for everyone.

-Participants should be physically active.
-Our service activities will be outside and likely include a lot of walking and other physical activity such as moving logs and sticks or lifting tools.
+Participants should be physically active and enthusiastic!
+Our service activities will be outside and likely include a lot of walking/hiking and other physical activity such as moving logs and sticks or lifting tools.

 The Grand Canyon became a national park in 1919 and receives 5 million visitors per year.
 The park is home to many archaeological projects that have uncovered artifacts from the park’s 11 associated tribes and ethnic groups.
 The park continues to strive for conservation and preservation of its historic sites.